Elvis Sekyanzi

-Elvis Sekyanzi, also known as Elvis Sekyanzi Wavamunno, is a businessman, entrepreneur and qualified sound engineer in Uganda.
-He was reported in 2012 to be one of the wealthiest people in that country.
+Elvis Sekyanzi, also known as Elvis Sekyanzi Wavamunno, is a Ugandan businessman, entrepreneur and qualified sound engineer.
+In 2012, he was reported to be one of the wealthiest Ugandans.

-Background and education
+Early life and education

-He was born in Uganda c.
+Sekyanzi was born in Uganda c.
 1975.
 His father is Ugandan millionaire and entrepreneur Gordon Wavamunno.
-Sekyanzi studied sound engineering at the London School of Electronics.
+He studied sound engineering at the London School of Electronics.

 Businesses and investments

 Sekyanzi owns a number of entertainment-related businesses.
-He is also a director and manager in some of his father's companies, including WBS Television, Wavah Water, and Radio Simba.
+He is also a director and manager in some of his father's companies, including WBS Television, Wavah Water, and Wavah FM.
 The businesses that he owns include Club Silk, a night club in the Bugoloobi suburb of Kampala, and Silk Events, an entertainment management company with branches in Uganda and neighboring Rwanda.
 He is reported to also own a Club Silk in London, United Kingdom.

 Net worth

 According to the New Vision newspaper, Sekyanzi had a net worth of about US$8 million in 2012.